material-foundation/material-color-utilities/extract_colors.md

 format**.
 MCU does not provide this feature; please use the idiomatic method provided by your language.

+If the image is larger than 128 × 128 pixels, please scale the image down to 128 × 128 before converting it to an array of pixels.
+This ensures the speed of processing.

 For example, in Java, one may use the `BufferedImage.getRGB` method:

 ```java